 The world is your oyster and the year between high school and college is the perfect time to get away and explore.
 Traveling on a budget will make you resourceful, creative, and adaptable to changing environments.
 It is the perfect preparatory experience before college and one to talk about for years to come.
 Follow these steps to get your budget ready for the gap year of a lifetime.

-This article was originally published in September 2013, and was updated in May 2018.
+This article was originally published in September 2013, and was updated in May 2018 and August 2020.